mila-iqia/clockwork/README.md

 * clockwork_web : the web server, to be deployed by IDT
 * clockwork_web_test : unit tests for "clockwork_web"

-* mila_tools : python module to be used by Mila members in conjuction with prod instance "clockwork_web"
+* clockwork_tools : python module to be used by Mila members in conjuction with prod instance "clockwork_web"
-* mila_tools_test : unit tests for "mila_tools", running on a dev instance of "clockwork_web"
+* clockwork_tools_test : unit tests for "clockwork_tools", running on a dev instance of "clockwork_web"

 Needs to be redesigned or deleted: